Let's remain vigilant! Measures and rules to apply when coming to the MUHC

 - Certain exceptions apply:

-- Only one (1) child less than 12 at a time
+- Only one (1) child under the age of 12 at a time.

-- Inpatient Psychiatry Units (both adult and pediatric): children younger than 12 years of age may not be permitted to visit depending on the acuity of the unit at the time of their visit.
-This will be determined by the management and Healthcare Team of the unit.
+- Inpatient Psychiatry Units (both adult and pediatric): children younger than 12 years of age may not be permitted to visit depending on the activity of the unit (vulnerability of the patients on the unit e.g. immunocompromised) at the time of their visit.
+This will be determined by the management and healthcare team of the unit.

 COVID-19 outbreaks on MUHC hospital units